A dormant vineyard recently sprayed with glyphosate.

 Glyphosate is the most widely used herbicide in the world.
 It effectively kills a very wide range of broad-leaved and grass species, both annuals and perennials.
 Because glyphosate translocates down into underground structures, there is usually less regrowth than with most other herbicides.
 It is also strongly adsorbed onto soil particles thus losing activity on contact with the soil, making it suitable for use in preparing ground for sowing crops.
 Glyphosate also has a lower mammalian toxicity than many other herbicides.
 As a result, glyphosate is widely used for weed control throughout New Zealand in areas as diverse as along roadsides, urban areas, most cropping situations and pastoral systems for crop or pasture establishment, and selectively within orchard crops and vineyards.

 In 2013, the first cases of glyphosate resistance were reported in New Zealand, with perennial ryegrass and Italian ryegrass both developing resistant populations following many years of repeated glyphosate applications in Marlborough and Nelson vineyards (Ghanizadeh et al. 2013).
-This made us realise it was time to develop some glyphosate resistance management strategies for New Zealand before the problem became widespread.
+Many vineyards in this area have since been confirmed to have resistant ryegrass present.
+This strategy outlines options for managing glyphosate-resistant weeds as well as practises to avoid their appearance.

 General resistance management and prevention strategy